elastic/azure-marketplace/README.md

     <br />
      This is the built-in <code>kibana</code> user.
     <br />
-     must be &gt; 6 characters
+    should be a minimum of 12 characters, and must be greater than 6 characters.
     </td><td><code>""</code></td></tr>

   <tr><td>securityLogstashPassword</td><td>securestring</td>
     <td>This is the built-in <code>logstash_system</code> user.
     <br />
-    must be &gt; 6 characters
+    should be a minimum of 12 characters, and must be greater than 6 characters.
     </td><td><code>""</code></td></tr>

   <tr><td>securityBeatsPassword</td><td>securestring</td>
     <td>This is the built-in <code>beats_system</code> user.
 Valid for Elasticsearch 6.3.0+
     <br />
-    must be &gt; 6 characters
+    should be a minimum of 12 characters, and must be greater than 6 characters.
     </td><td><code>""</code></td></tr>

   <tr><td colspan="4" style="font-size:120%"><strong>Kibana related settings</strong></td></tr>